Skip to main content

 Image requirement: external lmcache must be installed

 This is the easy point to miss.
 For the MP connector path, the safe target state is to point vLLM at the external lmcache connector module explicitly.
 That avoids silently using an older vendored builtin path, but it also means your vLLM build must be new enough to load that module correctly.
-Minimum support expectation:
+The safe default is the serving image the Compatibility Matrix pairs with your chart version — it bundles a matched vLLM + lmcache.
+If you must keep your own image, it needs a vLLM recent enough to honor kv_connector_module_path; when unsure, contact the Tensormesh team before patching the deployment.
+Safe options:

 • use a pinned Tensormesh/LMCache image that already bundles the intended lmcache version